B2B Digital Payments Stats for Merchants to Know in 2023

 The B2B space has shifted toward digital payments in the last decade.
 Consumers are spending more on contactless and cashless payment options than ever before.
 There were more than $8 trillion in digital transactions in 2022.

 COVID-19 changed how businesses process and pay invoices, accelerating digital payment methods adoption.
-In this post, you will find the top B2B digital payment statistics merchants should know about to help navigate the second half of 2023.
+In this post, you will find the top B2B Payments statistics merchants should know about to help navigate the second half of 2023.

 Cashless & Contactless: Digital is the Standard for B2B Payments